 Purification (temizuya)

-Look for: A stone basin with ladles near the entrance.
+Look for: a stone basin with ladles near the entrance.

 Prayer sequence